illustration of human zygote at 5 weeks pregnant

 What’s new with you?

-Now’s about the time when you’ll be missing your first period if you are used to a regular cycle.
+If you are used to a regular cycle, now is about the time when you’ll miss your first period.
 And with pregnancy well underway, some common symptoms of early pregnancy may be starting to pop up.
 You might be experiencing a few physical effects from the increased production of hormones in your body, including sore breasts and a frequent urge to pee, all of which are totally normal.

 Morning sickness, or nausea, is also very common for many folks, especially in the first trimester.
 The good news is that this usually decreases by the end of the first trimester.
 But if you’re feeling sick to your stomach at present, there are a few things that may help you get some relief well before then, including eating several smaller snacks throughout the day, avoiding triggering smells, taking your prenatal vitamins with a meal, having food or drinks with ginger, keeping hydrated, and getting plenty of rest.
 And if you can’t seem to find relief, be sure to speak with your healthcare provider.